Auckland airport domestic terminal evacuated after suspicious item found in bathroom

 However, passengers were being ushered back into the terminal at 10.50am, after a specialist explosive-detection unit cleared the scene.

-Police say the domestic terminal was cleared as a precaution and the area cordoned off.
+Police say the domestic terminal was evacuated as a precaution and the area cordoned off.

-"The domestic terminal was evacuated at 9.40am today, while police investigated reports of a suspicious package," said an airport spokesman.
+"The domestic terminal was evacuated at 9.40am today, while police investigated reports of a suspicious package," an airport spokesman said.

 "Passengers are now being readmitted to the terminal.
 Auckland Airport thanks passengers for their patience."

+Passenger Richard England spoke to NZME about an hour after the fire alarm sounded, shortly before the public was given the all clear.

-"Half the passengers are actually still on board our aircraft, which is just sitting on the gate, as are a number of other aircraft.
+"Half the passengers are actually still on board our aircraft, which is just sitting on the gate, as are a number of other aircraft," he said.

-"There are about 300 odd passengers I imagine just milling around out on the apron, although contained by security."
+"There are about 300 odd passengers, I imagine, just milling around out on the apron, although contained by security."

-England said the passengers had taken the disturbance well.
+England said the passengers had handled the disturbance well.

 "Maybe the little kiddies will start getting a little bit fractious after a while, but at the moment, I suspect it's a big adventure."